sdolgin/KustoExporter/README.md

 This repo contains Python scripts for exporting Kusto (Azure Data Explorer) table and function schemas to individual KQL files.

+---

+## 🎯 Goals & Recommended Scenarios

+KustoExporter is designed to help you manage your Kusto (Azure Data Explorer) database schemas and functions as code.
+The primary goals and scenarios include:

+- **Version Control for KQL Objects**: It is a best practice to maintain all your KQL objects (tables, functions, etc.) under version control.
+This enables you to track changes, collaborate with your team, and roll back to previous versions if needed.
+- **Enabling Code Reviews and Collaboration**: By exporting your KQL schema to files, you can leverage pull requests, code reviews, and branch workflows—just like with application code.
+- **AI-Assisted Development**: With your KQL schema and functions stored in a repository, AI coding tools such as GitHub Copilot can reason over your KQL system.
+This allows Copilot to provide context-aware suggestions, generate queries, and assist with schema evolution based on the definitions in your repo.
+- **Documentation and Auditing**: Keeping your KQL definitions in a repo provides a clear, auditable history and serves as up-to-date documentation for your data platform.

+KustoExporter streamlines the process of exporting, validating, and organizing your KQL objects, making it easier to adopt modern DevOps and AI-powered workflows for your data analytics environment.

 ## ✅ Enhanced Features

 - **Color-coded Logging**: Visual feedback for status, progress, warnings, and errors